onisage/uxhouse/README.md

 ## Preamble

-The whole motivation behind UXh was started when I was trying to engage a dead community of people who did not take themselves or their craft as seriously as I believe they should.
-So, I gathered the most active users and started a separate community.
-Before, my scope was limited to someone else’s vision, or rather a lack of one.
-Now, my vision is not limited.
+The motivation of UXhouse is to bring people together and help them further the quality of their work and education.
+It has started small, and all growth will be measured.
+Decisions will be weighed as a community, and all members have a voice.

-**UXhouse aims to become an organization dedicated to cultivating a wonderful community of people that want to further their craft regardless of their current positions or skill levels.**
+**Overall, UXhouse aims to become an organization dedicated to cultivating a wonderful community of people that want to further their craft regardless of their current positions or skill levels.**

 ## Table of Contents